 A viewing of artwork created by survivors of domestic violence will serve as the centerpiece of an Oct.
 3 event at Niagara University’s Castellani Art Museum called “Surviving…Thriving: A Journey of Healing through Art.”

-The event, which is being held in observance of Domestic Violence Awareness Month, and organizers are tying it to the Red Flag Campaign, a national public awareness initiative designed to encourage college students to intervene when they see a warning sign (“red flag”) of partner violence.
+The event is being held in observance of Domestic Violence Awareness Month, and organizers are tying it to the Red Flag Campaign, a national public awareness initiative designed to encourage college students to intervene when they see a warning sign (“red flag”) of partner violence.
 Doors open at 5 p.m., and a welcome reception begins 5:30.
 The art exhibit continues through 8 p.m.

-Several community organizations are collaborating to host the event, including Niagara University, the Levesque Institute, Child Advocacy Center of Niagara, Family & Children’s Service of Niagara, Niagara County Sheriff’s Office Victim Assistance and Domestic Violence Unit, Niagara Falls Police Department’s DV Unit, and the YWCA of the Niagara Frontier.
+Several community organizations are collaborating to host the event, including Niagara University, the Child Advocacy Center of Niagara, the New York State Police, the Niagara County Sheriff’s Office Victim Assistance Unit & Domestic Violence Intervention Program, the Niagara Falls Police Department Domestic Violence Unit, Pinnacle Community Services, and the YWCA of the Niagara Frontier.

 Admission is $1 for Niagara University students and $5 for the general public.
-All proceeds will be donated to domestic violence service providers in Niagara County.
+All proceeds will be donated to domestic violence services at Pinnacle Community Services.